The Science Behind Silicone Gasket Compression Percentage: A Comprehensive Guide

 The silicone gasket compression percentage is the difference between the original thickness of the gasket and the thickness of the compressed silicone gasket, divided by the gasket’s original thickness, i.e., before compression, expressed as a percentage.
 It is a simple measure of how much a silicone gasket is compressed when in use.

-The silicone gasket compression percentage can serve as a good guide that ensures you don’t apply too little compression when installing your gasket.
+The silicone rubber gasket compression percentage can serve as a good guide that ensures you don’t apply too little compression when installing your rubber gasket.
 Perhaps more significantly, it can also serve as a guide that ensures you don’t apply too much compression on your seal.

-The common assumption is that the tighter you can get your gasket the better but this common mistake negatively affects the gasket’s mechanical properties and can cause poor long-term performance of a seal in some applications.
+The common assumption is that the tighter you can get your rubber gasket the better but this common mistake negatively affects the gasket’s mechanical properties and can cause poor long-term performance of a seal in some applications.

 What are Silicone Gaskets?